bensoer/cdk-photo-archive/README.md

     - CustomResource for bucket handling ?
     - CustomResource for dynamodb handling ?
 - Merge common python library code into a Lambda Layer library so it can be shared and reduce repeated code
+- Use StepFunctions for Feature Lambdas ?
+- Merge everything into Nested Stacks of 1 master stack
+- Don't use exports.
+Use SSM Parameter Store